๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 All CardUp transactions are eligible to earn DBS Points.
 However, when it comes to qualifying spend for the purposes of welcome offers, only CardUp rental transactions which code under MCC 6513 (Real Estate Agents and Managers) will count.

-If you plan to use CardUp to meet the qualifying spend, do make a point of reading the article below for greater clarity.
+If you plan to use CardUp to meet the qualifying spend for a welcome offer, do read the article below for greater clarity.

 Clarified: Using CardUp rental for DBS welcome offers